Turning awareness of social causes into action by making volunteering easier to discover, coordinate, and experience with others.

 We conducted 9 interviews with UCI students with volunteer experience to understand their motivations and barriers

-Volunteering opportunities were somewhat visible, but context and community were often missing.
+Volunteering opportunities were somewhat discoverable, but context, awareness, and community were often missing on many volunteering platforms.

 While some platforms allowed students to browse volunteer opportunities, discovering the right event and understanding what it involved was often difficult.
 Search tools were limited, event details were unclear, and opportunities to connect with other volunteers or stay informed about causes were rare.